sergioagomes/Clojure-Studies/logs/Docs/Clojure-Alura.md

 ;; Result: (2 4 6 8 10)
 ```
-In these example the fuction double, is a function that doubles the value of a number, the **numbers** is list with numbers that we want process.
+In this example the function double, is a function that doubles the value of a number, the **numbers** is a list with numbers that we want process.
 So we'll pass the
-**double** as argument to apply-function, that apply the **double** function to all elements of list, that will return the result in symbol **double-numbers**
+**double** as an argument to apply-function, that apply the **double** function to all elements of the list, that will return the result in symbol **double-numbers**

-These is called **High Order Functions", in other words is a function that use as parameter to other function, or can return a new function as result.
+These are called **High Order Functions", in other words is a function that uses as parameter to another function, or can return a new function as a result.

 ### Anonymous Functions and Lambdas

-Anonymous functions on clojure are function that no has a especific name, so we create then directly in the point that we wish use it, in clojure we can create anonymous function using the macro **fn** or **#()** also called **lambda**, let's see some examples.
+Anonymous functions on clojure are functions that noun has a specific name, so we create then directly at the point that we wish to use it, in clojure we can create an anonymous function using the macro **fn** or **#()** also called **lambda**, let's see some examples.

 - **fn**
 ```clojure